GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_cmdline.rst

 Then we can call the ``reduce`` command with the parameter file.
 The telluric fitting primitive can be run in interactive mode.

-Note that the data are recognized by Astrodata as normal GNIRS longslit science spectra.
+Note that the data are recognized by Astrodata as normal F2 longslit science spectra.
 To calculate the telluric correction, we need to specify the telluric recipe (``-r reduceTelluric``), otherwise the default science reduction will be run.